trimstray/nginx-admins-handbook/README.md

     **Rationale:**

     Default key size in OpenSSL is `1024 bits` - it's vurnelable and breakable.
-For the best security configuration is `4096 bit` DH Group.
+For the best security configuration use `4096 bit` DH Group.

     **Example:**